tsauerwein/kampabits-html/Readme.md

 HTML Course
 =========

-This repository contains slides, examples and exercises for a  HTML coures that was originally taught at [KamapaBits](http://kampabit.org).
+This repository contains slides, examples and exercises for a  HTML course that was originally taught at [KamapaBits](http://kampabit.org).

 The tutorials of [HTML Dog](http://htmldog.com/) and [Shay Howe](http://learn.shayhowe.com/), the book *Head First HTML and CSS* and the interactive courses at [Codecademy](http://www.codecademy.com) were used to design this course.